fbraem/mqweb/api/channel.md

 There are some differences between query parameters and a JSON object:

 + JSON property names are case-sensitive
++ ChannelName is a mandatory property.
+No default values is used.
 + [ChannelAttrs](#inquireQueryChannelAttrs) is a JSON array with attributenames as element.
 + Synonyms can't be used, you need to use the name of the attribute